 Logic Apps: Async processing pattern

-Sometimes we have the need to perform a kind of “fire and forget” pattern in Logic Apps.
-Todays post is a short one, but very useful one.
+Sometimes, we need to implement a fire‑and‑forget pattern in Azure Logic Apps.
+This post is short, but very useful.

-Usually, a Logic App will have a synchronous pattern, meaning you call it and you will have to wait for it to finish processing.
+By default, Logic Apps follow a synchronous pattern.
+You call the workflow and must wait for it to finish processing.

-But how do we configure our LA to receive a request and continue processing without us having to wait for it?
+So how can we configure a Logic App to accept a request and continue processing without forcing the caller to wait?

 You can also set custom headers and a body, but it might not help much.